Zenatek/tool-pytorch-2-nnet/README.md

 ## How to use
-Import the convertes.py and insert the function below in the main file of model to convert it to .nnet format.
+Import the convertes.py and insert the function below in the main file of model to convert it to .nnet format. input parameter is a tensor. i.e input = torch.Tensor(64 ,1, 28, 28)
 ```
 from convertes import *
 pt_2_nnet(destination_path_onnx, destination_path_nnet, model, input)
 ```

 ## Modules installed
 ```
 torch.onnx